Fanatics North Carolina promo code: Get up to $1000 in bonus bets | Goal.com US

 How to claim the Fanatics promo code

-It’s easy to get up to $1000 of bonus bets on Fanatics.
-All you need to do is follow these steps, with no promo code needed:
+It’s easy to sign up to Fanatics and start earning up to $1000 in bonus bets.
+All you need to do is follow our simple guide:

 - Get the app

-Fanatics uses a dedicated app for its players rather than a desktop site.
-This means that the first step is to download and install the Fanatics Sportsbook app.
+Fanatics has a dedicated app rather than a desktop site for players to use.
+This means the first step is to download the Fanatics Sportsbook App.

-You can find and download the Fanatics Sportsbook app from the Google Play Store or App Store, depending on your mobile device.
-Alternatively, you can visit the Fanatics website and scan the QR code to be taken to the download location.
+You can find the Fanatics Sportsbook app on the Google Play Store or App Store, depending on which service your mobile device uses.
+Alternatively, you can find the app by clicking here or going to the Fanatics website and scanning the QR code.

 - Register an account

-You don’t need a special Fanatics North Carolina promo code to get the bonus bets offer.
-Once you’ve downloaded and installed the app, all you need to do is create an account.
+You don’t need a special Fanatics North Carolina promo code to claim the bonus bets offer.
+All you need to do is set up an account.

-You can do this by tapping the designated button when you open the app and providing all the required information.
-Finally, you can validate your account by verifying it via email.
+You can do this by clicking on the designated button when you open the app and filling in all the necessary details.
+To finish creating your account, simply validate it via an email authentication.

 - Make a qualifying bet

-To get the full bonus bet amount of $1000 you will need to bet $100 a day for ten consecutive days.
+To get the full amount of $1000 in bonus bets you will need to bet $100 each day for 10 consecutive days.

-If you bet less than $100 on a day then your bonus amount will match your bet.
-For example, if you bet $50 on one day then you’ll get $50 towards the bonus, if you bet $30 you get $30, and so on.
+If you bet less than $100 on one of the days then the bonus amount will match the bet.
+For example, if you bet $50 then you’ll get $50, if you bet $30 you’ll get $30, and so on.

-For any bet to qualify it must be placed on a market with minimum odds of -200.
-A bet on a market of -150 or +110 would count, for instance, but a bet at -210 would not.
+For any bet to count towards the offer it must be placed on a market with minimum odds of -200.
+This means a bet on a market of -150 or +110 would count, for example, but one on a market at -210 would not.

 - Get your winnings

-The bonus bet amount that you get is non-withdrawable.
-You will need to wager it first, with all winnings from your bonus bets paid out in cash.
+When the bonus bets are credited to your account they are non-withdrawable.
+You first need to place them, with all winnings from using your bonus bets then paid out in cash.

-It’s quick and easy to then withdraw these cash winnings, and there are numerous payment methods available for you to use when withdrawing them.

-United beat Liverpool in the FA Cup, however they have been unconvincing since.
-This time they’ll need to beat a Reds side both looking for revenge, and knowing full well that a win keeps them in control of the title race.

-In the MLS, the biggest game in the East sees FC Cincinnati as +115 favorites against the New York Red Bulls.
-Later in the West, LA Galaxy are strong -145 favorites for El Trafico against LAFC.
+There are numerous payment methods available on Fanatics, which means that once you have your winnings you can quickly and easily transfer them.

+The first of the Champions League quarter final first legs sees Arsenal host Bayern Munich.

+The Bucks have clinched a playoff spot, however have since gone on a cold streak that has closed the gap to the teams behind them.

+Home court advantage makes the Bucks -1 point favorites, however to break their 4 game losing streak they’ll need to overcome a Boston team that clinched the conference long ago.

-Visit Fanatics today to earn up to $1000 in bonus bets when you open a new account, perfect to use on this stacked weekend of sports action.
+Click here to visit Fanatics, where new players can get up to $1000 in bonus bets to use on all of today’s great NBA and Champions League action.

 More info on Fanatics’ NC bonus